dmlc/xgboost/rabit-learn/linear/README.md

 * input format: LibSVM
 * Local Example: [run-linear.sh](run-linear.sh)
 * Runnig on Hadoop: [run-hadoop.sh](run-hadoop.sh)
+  - Set input data to stdin, and model_out=stdout

 Parameters
 ===
 All the parameters can be set by param=value